MilanMj11/Falling-Words/README.md

 Welcome to Falling Words, a typing game designed to enhance your keyboard skills while providing an enjoyable and challenging gaming experience.
-Developed in C++ with the SFML library, Falling Words offers multiple game modes for various skill levels, ensuring both beginners and experienced typists can find a challenge that suits them.
+Developed in C++ with the SFML library, Falling Words offers multiple game modes for various skill levels, ensuring that both beginners and experienced typists can find a challenge that suits them.

 ## Game Modes